 - 4 tablespoon low-sodium soy sauce

 - 2 tablespoon mirin

-- Add all sauce ingredients into the pan and bring to a boil.
-Reduce heat to medium and cook until the potatoes are tender and the sauce is reduced, about 15 minutes.
+- Cook sauce: Add all sauce ingredients (dashi stock, sake, soy sauce, sugar, and mirin) into the pot and bring to a boil.
+Reduce the heat to medium and simmer until the potatoes, and other vegetables, are tender (about 15 minutes)

-- Turn off heat, transfer to a serving bowl.
-Scatter the blanched green beans on top of the stew and served immediately with steamed white rice.
+- Serve: Turn off the heat and transfer to a serving bowl.
+Scatter blanched green beans on top of the stew and served immediately with steamed white rice.